 ADAM, a disintegrin and metalloproteinase; BPI, bacterial permeability-increasing protein; CAP37, cationic antimicrobial protein; DARC, Duffy antigen receptor for chemokines; CD, cluster of differentiation; eNOS, endothelial nitric oxide synthase; HEV, high-endothelial venule; HPETE, hydroperoxyeicosatetraenoic acid; ICAM, intercellular adhesion molecule; IFN, interferon; Ig, immunoglobulin; IL, interleukin; iNOS, inducible nitric oxide synthase; LT, leukotriene; LTB4/C4/D4/E4, leukotriene B4/C4/D4/E4; MadCAM, mucosal addressin cell adhesion molecule; MASP, mannan-binding lectin-associated serine protease; MBL, mannan-binding lectin; NADPH, nicotinamide adenine dinucleotide phosphate (reduced); NO, nitric oxide; PAF, platelet-activating factor; PARs, proteinase-activated receptors; PNAd, peripheral node addressin; PSGL-1, P-selectin glycoprotein ligand-1; RGD, arginine-glycine-aspartic acid peptide sequence; TACE, tumor necrosis factor-α converting enzyme; TNF, tumor necrosis factor; VCAM, vascular cell adhesion molecule; VLA, very-late antigen.

 The sentinel clinical features of acute inflammation—rubor, calor, tumor, and dolor—have been recognized for at least 5000 years.1 Dr. John Hunter, the renowned late 18th-century Scottish surgeon, observed that the inflammatory response is not a disease per se but rather a nonspecific and salutary response to a variety of insults.
 Through his microscopic examinations of transparent vital membrane preparations, German pathologist Julius Cohnheim concluded that the inflammatory response is fundamentally a vascular phenomenon.
 Phagocytosis was described late in the 19th century by Elie Metchnikoff and his colleagues at the Pasteur Institute.
-Morphologic studies, using both live animals and fixed histologic preparations, transformed our understanding of inflammation and led to the currently held concepts of inflammation-associated hemodynamic alterations, acute inflammation and chronic inflammation.1,2 During the past 5 decades, the modern techniques of biochemistry, tissue culture, monoclonal antibody production, recombinant DNA technology, and the genetic manipulation of isolated ...
+Morphologic studies, using both live animals and fixed histologic preparations, transformed our understanding of inflammation and led to the currently held concepts of inflammation-associated hemodynamic alterations, acute inflammation and chronic inflammation.1,2 During the past 5 decades, the modern techniques of biochemistry, tissue culture, monoclonal antibody production, recombinant DNA technology, and the genetic manipulation ...